mduckham/SMURF/Queries/README.md

 ## Preliminaries

 The following queries assume this preamble.
-Note that in the latest version of [the visualisation dashboard](VisualisationDashboard/vicmap_main_050324.html) this preamble is hard-coded into the HTML.
+Note that in the latest version of [the web query visualisation board](VisualisationDashboard/vicmap_main_050324.html) this preamble is hard-coded into the HTML.

 ```
 PREFIX onto: <http://www.ontotext.com/>